Years ago I would have heard the word “autism” and visualised a child locked entirely in their own world.

 There are no photos of these moments, because I have no wish to document or remember them and also because I am busy trying to help him.

-I recently attended a short Church Service, alone.
+I recently attended a short Church Service, on my own.
 It is designed to be a light, cheery, family friendly service, just 30 minutes long followed by a light tea.
+And it is a wonderful service for families.
 We used to take Adam there when he was smaller but, with his worries about being able to access a toilet and increasingly finding social situations quite challenging, we had to stop.
 I am quite certain that the two are linked – his stress has increased with his understanding that he cant “go” at most places.

-I was tempted to try taking him again…
+I had been tempted to try taking him again…

 But within minutes of being there I was glad I had gone alone, even though I felt very alone.